everymind/CuttleShuttle/index.md

 ## Want to get involved?

+If so, head on over to our [Gitter chat room](https://gitter.im/CuttleShuttle/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) to share your comments, questions, and other feedback!
+You can also contribute to the project in the following ways:

-Interested in helping us analyze the videos in the Cuttle Shuttle dataset?
+### Help us analyze the Cuttle Shuttle video dataset

 - Help us annotate the videos!
 We want to mark several "moments-of-interest", such as body pattern changes in response to the prey, tentacle shots, tentacle "peeks", and moments of [deimatic behaviour](https://en.wikipedia.org/wiki/Deimatic_behaviour).
 We also want to mark the location of the cuttlefish in order to help computers learn how to detect cuttlefish in the face of camouflage behaviour.
 - Interested in teaching a computer how to detect camouflaging animals?
 Use our annotated dataset to train or test your machine learning algorithm, python OpenCV code, or Bonsai workflow, then share your results!
 - Are you a field scientist or avid marine filmographer?
-Share your videos of cuttlefish in the wild to help us validate our laboratory findings!
+If you have videos of cuttlefish in the wild that you would like to share, or if you would like to get in touch about conducting field neuroscience, [please email me](mailto:danbee@alum.mit.edu)!

-Interested in discussing the premises and hypotheses underlying this project?
-We are looking for input on the following questions:
+### Discuss the premises and hypotheses underlying this project

+We want to hear your thoughts on the following questions:

 - Why do cuttlefish make the "tentacle shot pattern"?
 - How much can we read about the cuttlefish nervous system just by looking at their skin, given the tight coupling between neurons and chromatophores?
 - What is a brain?
 What is a nervous system?
 - How do we know when something is intelligent, or at least acting intelligently?
 - How do cuttlefish see?

-If you have any other questions you want to talk about, or if you have other ideas for understanding this dataset, [I would love to hear from you!](mailto:danbee@alum.mit.edu)

 ## Acknowledgements